-Represent contains four themes inspired by the four elements of hip-hop: DJs, MCs, breakdancers, and graffiti.
+Represent contains four themes, Creativity, Identity, Activism, and Community, inspired by the four elements of hip-hop: DJing, MCing, breakdancing, and graffiti.

 An important part of hip-hop is adaptation and innovation, which has been a foundational element of many African American art forms.